-Emergency water supplies is typically provided as a last resort during a water shortage event.
+Emergency water supplies are typically provided as a last resort during a water shortage event.
 Interim drinking water supplies involve providing a temporary water supply for some extended amount of time until a more permanent water supply is secured.
-Emergency and interim drinking water supplies can be deployed to meet health and safety needs, as necessary, and are considered a last resort when local capabilities have been exhausted and State-level assistance becomes necessary.
-They are necessary elements to have in a portfolio of options given that every drought and water shortage event could be different in its impacted areas and consequences.
+During drought and water shortage emergencies, emergency and interim drinking water supplies can be deployed to meet basic health and safety needs, if necessary.
+These services can be provided on a local level through local government and/or through non-governmental organizations (NGO) and community groups, if applicable.
+However, if local capabilities have been exhausted, State-level assistance for these basic needs may become necessary in a portfolio of options, given that every drought and water shortage event could be different in its impacted areas and could have varying consequences.

-The County DRP should include lists of actions and protocols to be taken in order to activate the use of emergency and interim water supply provisions as intended during future drought and water shortage events.
-To meet the minimum human health and safety standard of 55 gallons per capita per day (2021 State of California Administrative Law and further subject to provisions of SB 1157 of 2022), the following are a few possible short-term response actions that may be taken when immediate threats of water shortage are present.
-Much of the guidance presented here is from the 2014 Emergency Drinking Water Procurement and Distribution Planning Guidance developed by Cal OES and augmented by other examples and practices DWR has reviewed (Cal OES 2014).
-DWR suggests that in order to activate these response actions, counties should coordinate an emergency response unit in their county (e.g., County OES) in the planning and coordination process to build a common vision and cohesive plan for execution.
-Adequate agreements and understanding with relevant entities (e.g., vendors, water purveyors, and other entities) should be secured beforehand to avoid delay and confusion in implementation.
+The County DRP should include lists of protocols and actions to be taken in order to activate the use of emergency and interim water supply provisions as intended during future drought and water shortage events.
+The current minimum human health and safety standard is 55 gallons per capita per day per 2021 State of California Administrative Law and the future standards that are subject to provisions of SB 1157 of 2022.

+The following discussion within this section provides example short-term response actions for providing emergency or interim water supplies during drought and water shortage emergencies that are adapted from the 2014 Emergency Drinking Water Procurement and Distribution Planning Guidance developed by Cal OES (Cal OES 2014).
+The discussion is also augmented by other examples and practices considered appropriate and relevant.
+To effectively implement these response actions, counties should designate an emergency response unit in their county (e.g., County OES) responsible for implementation and include them in the County DRP planning process to build a common vision and a cohesive plan for implementation.
+Adequate agreements and understanding among relevant entities (e.g., vendors, water purveyors, and other entities) should be secured beforehand to avoid delay and confusion in implementation.